-- (n) Employees on the spare shift shall be assigned first for all scheduled or unexpected absences. - (o) If an employee on spare shift is not covering for a scheduled or unexpected absence, the employee may work a mutually agreed-upon flex schedule, not to exceed 10 hours per day at McNeil or 12 hours a day at Pine Street, and starting no earlier than 06:00 and no later than 07:30. - (p) If an employee on spare shift is not working a scheduled or unexpected absence, management will assign the employee's duties for the day within the job description of the spare shift employee. - (q) If management needs to change the spare shift schedule, the employee will be given 24- hour notification of the change. - (r) An employee on spare shift will cover up to 48 hours per week of scheduled or unexpected absence, and if more than 48 hours of coverage is needed, those hours will be filled by management in the most costeffective way. - (s) An employee on spare shift will be paid for all hours worked over forty (40) hours in a workweek at a rate of 1.75 times the regular rate in lieu of a double time day.
-Employees working the spare shift will not be eligible for the double time day, no matter what assignment they are on. - (t) For pay purposes, the payroll week at the McNeil Station begins Sunday at 6:30 a.m. and ends at 6:30 a.m. the following Sunday.
-For pay purposes, the payroll week for the Pine Street Power Systems Coordinators begins Sunday at 7:00 a.m. and ends at 7:00 a.m. the following Sunday.
+- (n) Employees on the spare shift shall be assigned first for all scheduled or unexpected absences. - (o) If an employee on spare shift is not covering for a scheduled or unexpected absence, the employee may work a mutually agreed-upon flex schedule, not to exceed ten (10) hours per day at McNeil or twelve (12) hours a day at Pine Street and starting no earlier than 06:00 and no later than 07:30. - (p) If an employee on spare shift is not working a scheduled or unexpected absence, management will assign the employee's duties for the day within the job description of the spare shift employee. - (q) If management needs to change the spare shift schedule, the employee will be given twenty-four (24) hours' notification of the change.

-- (u) Holidays are paid at time and one-half for 12 hours when working regularly scheduled hours.
-In addition, the employee receives eight hours holiday pay. - (v) Employees are required to work holidays if they are scheduled to do so.
-If they request the time off and the leave is granted the employee is paid eight hours of holiday time at straight time and they must take the remaining hours of their shift from their vacation hours. - (w) Days off for "death in the family" are paid at the rate of 8 straight-time hours per day.
-Ten days equals 80 hours, five days equal 40 hours, three days equals 24 hours.
-Other is at the discretion of the Department Head or his/her designee.
-When a holiday is taken off in conjunction with this absence, the employee receives eight hours of holiday time (straight time pay) plus four hours of the bereavement leave in keeping with the above. - (x) Vacation and sick time accrue on a weekly basis, just as if an employee worked 40 hours every week. - Holidays that fall on an employee's scheduled day off are called Guaranteed Paid Holidays and are in blocks of eight hours each.
+- (r) An employee on spare shift will cover up to forty-eight (48) hours per week of scheduled or unexpected absence, and if more than forty-eight (48) hours of coverage is needed, those hours will be filled by management in the most cost-effective way. - (s) An employee on spare shift will be paid for all hours worked over forty (40) hours in a workweek at a rate of 1.75 times the regular rate in lieu of a double time day.
+Employees working the spare shift will not be eligible for the double time day, no matter what assignment they are on. - (t) For pay purposes, the payroll week at the McNeil Station begins Sunday at 6:00 a.m. and ends at 6:00 a.m. the following Sunday.
+For pay purposes, the payroll week for the Pine Street Power Systems Coordinators begins Sunday at 7:00 a.m. and ends at 7:00 a.m. the following Sunday. - (u) Holidays are paid at time and one-half for twelve (12) hours when working regularly scheduled hours.
+In addition, the employee receives twelve (12) hours holiday pay. - (v) Employees are required to work holidays if they are scheduled to do so.
+If they request the time off and the leave is granted the employee is paid eight (8) hours of holiday time at straight time and they must take the remaining hours of their shift from their vacation hours. - (w) Days off for "death in the family" are paid as provided in 10.9.
+Other is at the discretion of the Department Head or their designee. - (x) Vacation and sick time accrue on a weekly basis, just as if an employee worked forty (40) hours every week. - (y) Holidays that fall on an employee's scheduled day off are called Guaranteed Paid Holidays and are in blocks of eight (8) hours each.
 They are not added to vacation time.
-They are on a separate list. - Holiday benefits and pay shall commence on the actual calendar holiday at 6:30 a.m. and end twenty-four consecutive hours later at 6:30 a.m. for McNeil employees and 7:00 am to 7:00 am for Pine Street employees.
-Holidays will be observed on the actual day in accordance with 10.3(a). - (aa) Holidays worked on an employee's scheduled day off are paid at double and one-half for the first eight hours, and double time for time worked more than eight hours.
+They are on a separate list. - (z) Holiday benefits and pay shall commence on the actual calendar holiday at 6:00 a.m. and end twenty-four (24) consecutive hours later at 6:00 a.m. for McNeil employees and 7:00 am to 7:00 am for Pine Street employees.
+Holidays will be observed on the actual day in accordance with 10.3(a).

+(aa) Holidays worked on an employee's scheduled day off are paid at double and one-half for the first twelve (12) hours.